Fibromyalgia and Ankle Pain

-This is especially true if you also have swelling in your ankles, feet or calves.
-Swelling may hint to inflammation, but it can also occur when you’ve sustained an injury or it could indicate an endocrine condition in the thyroid or even circulation issues.
+This is especially true if you also have to swell in your ankles, feet, or calves.
+Swelling may hint at inflammation, but it can also occur when you’ve sustained an injury or it could indicate an endocrine condition in the thyroid or even circulation issues.

-If no other cause if found, you may be able to then safely assume that this is just another symptom of your fibromyalgia.
+If no other cause is found, you may be able to then safely assume that this is just another symptom of your fibromyalgia.